-Since the foam is very light, it can be carried away with the wind.
-To combat overspray, roofing contractors need to cover nearby cars, use windshields, or spray out of an enclosed booth.
+Since the foam is very light, it can be carried away by the wind.
+To combat overspray, roofing contractors must cover nearby cars, use windshields, or spray out of an enclosed booth.

-If foam happens to land on an area it wasn’t supposed to, it can be removed with car detailing (the roofing contractor would pay for this), by using a clay bar, or by letting the foam degrade on its own with the exposure to UV rays.
+If foam lands on an area it wasn’t supposed to, it can be removed with car detailing.
+This is done by using a clay bar or letting the foam degrade on its own with exposure to UV rays.

 Here is a video talking about spray foam and overspray: